 WordPress Coding Standards and Best Practices – Follow Them

-To ensure consistency and readability across all WordPress plugins, developers should following the WordPress Coding Standards.
+To ensure consistency and readability across all WordPress plugins, developers should be following the WordPress Coding Standards.
 The WordPress standards help prevent common errors and ensure that code is understandable to developers from any location.
 It’s essential to make use of well-documented APIs and functions and write clear, efficient, and reusable code while avoiding deprecated functions and PHP errors.

 In addition to general coding standards, WordPress also has language-specific and accessibility standards that dictate best practices when working with CSS, HTML, JavaScript, and PHP codes.
 By following these standards, developers can create high-quality plugins that meet the needs of the WordPress community and provide a seamless user experience.